 Maple Nut Granola

 Making granola takes a little bit of time, but the results are well worth it.
 You don’t have to worry about artificial flavors, high fructose corn syrup, or any other additives.
-I use pure maple syrup to sweeten this granola.
+It’s full of healthy ingredients like nuts, oatmeal, and dates and simply flavored with pure maple syrup and vanilla.

 - Add the dates, or any other dried fruit, after the granola comes out of the oven to keep the fruit from drying out.